 Homeownership is over five percent higher in Wood County than in the state as a whole, though it declined slightly by 0.9 percent from 73.9 percent to 73.0 percent between 2010 and 2022.
 Every community in the County has a homeownership rate over 70 percent in 2022, except for the Cities of Marshfield, Nekoosa, and Wisconsin Rapids, and the Town of Dexter.
 Homeownership decreased the most in the Town of Dexter, and it grew the most in the Village of Arpin.
-Countywide, there is no consistency in increase or decline in homeownership rates, and many Towns have over 90 percent homeownership rates indicates that some communities could be adding more for-rent housing units than others.
+Countywide, there is no consistency in increase or decline in homeownership rates, and many Towns have over 90 percent homeowner occupancy since rental units are less common in rural areas.
+The variety in change in homeownership rates indicates that some communities could be adding more for-rent housing units than others.
 See Table 12.